 Consider buying second hand

 If you want to get the best bikepacking experience, you have the option of getting a second-hand bike from buycycle.
-You will not have to pay full retail, and you will get a great bike perfect for bikepacking and the adventures you want to go on.
+You will not have to pay full retail, and you will get a great bike that is perfect for bikepacking and the adventures you want to go on.
 You can learn more in our comprehensive guide on where to buy a bike.

 Picking the correct bike